mattweale/azure-orbital-infrastructure/README.md

 * Use fstab for making mounts permanent
 * Query the GitHub actions runner's public IP addresses to dynamically build the whitelist for the Storage Firewall
+* Allow Storage Account name and Event Hub Namespace Name to be passed via a GitHub Secret
 * More elegant shell scripts all round :see_no_evil: